h1alexbel/learner/aws/README.md

 ### Standard Queue

 Fully managed service, used to decouple applications.
-Unlimited throughput, unlimited number of messages in queue.
+* Unlimited throughput, unlimited number of messages in queue
+* At-least-once delivery
+* Best-effort ordering

 **Default retention of messages: 4 days, max: 14 days**.
 <br>
 **Low latency**: (less than 10ms on publish and receive).